 - Download an application from the UAV website and complete the application form

-- Write an article (400-500 words) on one of the current assigned military topics
+- Write an article (400-500 words) on one of the topics listed on the application form

-- Submit application, essay and photo prior to annual deadline; the deadline to submit an application is 31 August of each year
+- Submit application, essay and photo prior to the annual deadline; a paper copy of the application and essay should be mailed to the address on the application form

 Scholarship Committee Duties

-The Scholarship Committee consists of a National Scholarship Officer and four committee members.
+The Scholarship Committee consists of a National Scholarship Officer and up to four additional committee members.
 Duties include

-- Maintain bank accounts in a certificate of deposit (CD), savings, and checking
+- Maintain scholarship funds in certificates of deposit (CD), savings and/or checking accounts

 - Prepare mailings that are sent to all UAV members each year